omsusi/whisper-small-indian-accent/README.md

 Dataset Description: The NPTEL-2020 dataset comprises speech from lectures delivered by Indian professors, providing a valuable source of Indian English speech.

-Training Environment
-[Optional: Briefly mention the hardware used, e.g., "Fine-tuned on Google Colab Pro+ GPU (A100)" or "Trained on a custom GPU setup with NVIDIA RTX 3090."]

-[Optional: Briefly mention libraries or frameworks used, e.g., "Developed using Hugging Face Transformers and PyTorch."]

 ✨ Performance
 Our custom-trained Whisper-small model significantly outperforms the pre-trained Whisper-small model on a custom validation dataset.
 The substantial reduction in both Word Error Rate (WER) and Character Error Rate (CER) demonstrates the effectiveness of domain-specific fine-tuning for Indian English accents.